 Menai Insight combines qualitative approaches to textual analysis to ensure that nuanced relationships with sentences are captured, and machine learning to ensure that text is processed to a high degree of accuracy across millions of sentences.
 This article explains key stages in our approach to ensure high-accuracy large scale classifications of the text.

 A key challenge with textual-constructs is capturing the desired information from the text.
 Nuanced, multi-dimensional constructs, common in organizational research, typically do not reduce to individual words, with traditional approaches based on word counts or term clusterings, often relatively coarse proxy of the desired construct.
 At Menai Insight, we take care at every stage to both ensure that the our textual structures capture the nuance of the sentences, and to ensure that the information is consistently extracted across texts.

-Our ability to capture the information consistently is underpinned by multiple layers of qualitative and quantitative validations throughout the development and population process, including:
+Our ability to capture the information consistently is underpinned by multiple layers of qualitative and quantitative validations throughout the development and population process are summarized below.

 The first stage in classifying the texts involved developing a representation of the material.
 While each sentence in a particular communication medium, such as managerial backgrounds is unique, there is substantial underlying similarity in the material discussed.
 Thus, although specific details such as names, dates, and experiences inherently differ between managers, there are underlying similarities; backgrounds typically discuss the discussion positions that a manager has worked in, experiences that they have gained, and qualifications and professional licenses that they have received.